-Railmotors were not normally very powerful, usually being just about able to power themselves plus perhaps an extra carriage.
-This made them very inflexible, as they were unable to cope with greater than expected passenger demands - an example being busy market days on an otherwise lightly-used rural branch line.
-They were also unable to haul goods wagons, requiring conventional locomotives to be stationed on the same line for these duties.
+A disadvantage of railmotors was that they were not normally very powerful, usually being just about able to power themselves plus (on some examples) an extra carriage.
+Sometimes adding an extra carriage made the trains so sluggish that they then had difficulty keeping to the timetable.
+This made them somewhat inflexible, as they were effectively unable to cope with greater than expected passenger demands - an example being busy market days on an otherwise lightly-used rural branch line.
+Often it was cheaper and easier to run the one mixed train which comprised both passenger carriage(s) and a few goods wagons.

-To solve this (in 1905) the GWR experimented with adding extra equipment to some small tank engines and separate passenger carriages so that they could work as fixed units where the driver could drive from the far end of the passenger carriage(s), eliminating the need to run the engine round to the other end of the train at the end of each journey.
-These became known as auto-trains, with the carriages which were fitted with the vestibule and controls for the driver also being known as autocoaches or auto-trailers.
+However, because of their not being powerful and limited passenger capacity, in 1905 the GWR experimented with adding extra equipment to some small tank engines and separate passenger carriages so that they could work as fixed units where the driver could control the steam locomotive from the far end of the passenger carriage(s), eliminating the need for it to run round to the other end of the train at the end of each journey.
+These became known as auto-trains, with the carriages which were fitted with the vestibule and controls for the driver also being known as auto-coaches or auto-trailers.

-With trials of autotrains having proven successful, withdrawals of the railmotors began in 1914 and by 1935 they all had either been scrapped or converted to auto-trailers.
+With trials of auto-trains having proven successful, withdrawals of the railmotors began in 1914 and by 1935 they all had either been scrapped or converted to auto-trailers.
 The design proved very successful, with 163 examples in total - and the last being built by British Railways as late as 1954!

 These images come from several visits to the Didcot Railway Centre, in very different weather conditions.

 mechanical apparatus for the train driver to control acceleration, braking and sound the whistle.